When Location Shapes Choice: Placement Optimization of Substitutable Products: Introduction

 \subsection{Related Literature}

-The impact of product placement has been studied in a variety of fields including operations research, marketing, and computer science.
+The impact of product placement has been studied in a variety of fields including operations research, marketing, and computer science. { Recall that the two-stage process in \place\ is inspired by consider-then-choose choice models~(\cite{consider,jagabathula2024demand}), where the customer first shortlists a subset of the assortment or products and then chooses from the subset according to a discrete choice model.
+The main difference is that the probability that a product is in the consideration set depends on its placement and in this way our model endogenizes the consideration set of customers. } We assume that the browsing distribution and the choice model are known and do not depend on the placement.
+Our goal is to find the revenue optimizing assortment and product placement.
+This problem has connections to a variety of formulations considered in the literature.

-\textbf{Product Framing and Display Optimization:} The literature on product framing and display optimization is perhaps the most closely related to our work~\citep{alidany,davis2015assortment,gallego2020approximation,asadpour2023sequential}.
-This literature considers settings where customers browse through the display locations in a fixed direction, such as from top to bottom in a list of ads on an online search platform.
+\textbf{Product Framing and Display Optimization:} The literature on product framing and display optimization is perhaps the most closely related to our work.
+This literature considers settings where customers browse through the display locations in a fixed direction, such as from top to bottom in a list of ads on an online search platform, and then choose at most one product from the set of products that they see.
 As we discuss in Section \ref{sec:prelim}, this corresponds to a special case of our setting where the browsing distribution is supported on nested sets of locations.
 We call this problem \placel.
-To the best of our knowledge, finding efficient algorithms for general browsing distributions remained open prior to our work.
+To the best of our knowledge, finding efficient algorithms for general browsing distributions remained open prior to our work. { Most of the literature on \placel\ assumes that the browsing distribution and choice model are independent of the placement of products.
+There are exceptions, such as \cite{gallego2020approximation} and \cite{cultural}, that we discuss in more detail below.}